How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 • Apostille certificates only apply to public documents that will be used abroad.
 Authentication and the Apostille certificates will not be issued to documents that will only be used locally.

-• If the country of your destination is one of the excluded countries or not a signatory to the Apostille Convention, you may need to go to that country’s Consular Office/Embassy and have your documents legalized/certified.
+• Suppose the country of your destination is one of the excluded countries or not a signatory to the Apostille Convention.
+In that case, you may need to go to that country’s Consular Office/Embassy and have your documents legalized/certified.
 For more information, please contact the Foreign Embassy or the intended recipient of your documents to see what options are available.

 • Altering or revising information presented in your appointment letter is prohibited.
-All necessary corrections will be made on the DFA site during your appointment date.
+All necessary corrections will be made on the DFA site during your appointment.

 Frequently Asked Questions

-7. I will use a document for a foreign country that doesn’t require an apostille document.
+3. I will use a document for a foreign country that doesn’t require an Apostille document.
 What should I do?

 Contact the country’s embassy or consulate.
 These countries have their specific conditions regarding the authorization of documents.
 They will inform you regarding some available options for you.